Cathedral Lakes, located near Tuolumne Meadows in Yosemite National Park, is a must-visit destination for hikers and backpackers. π

 Best Time to Hike Cathedral Lakes

-My husband and I hiked this trail in early September, and I think we started our hike around 8 AM.
+My husband and I hiked this trail for the first time in early September (2024), and I think we started our hike around 8 AM.

 Like I mentioned above, this trail is popular for day hikers, backpackers, and climbers.

-If you want to avoid crowds, hike along a mostly-snow-free trail, and have good weather, the best time to hike to Cathedral Lakes would be late June and early October.
+If you want to avoid crowds, hike along a mostly-snow-free trail, and have good weather, the best time to hike to Cathedral Lakes would be late June, late September, or early October.

-Let’s dive into the months a bit more and what to expect just in case you can’t hike this trail in June or October.
+Letβs dive into the months a bit more and what you can expect!

 Seasonal Considerations